abel-gr/AbelNN/Documentation/ConvNetAbel.md

 ## Internal methods:

 The following are internal methods of the class, which do not need to be used by a user making conventional use of my network.
-However they can be used as well.
+However, they can be used as well.

 ### initializeWeight